 Junior Achievement USA® (www.JA.org) has teamed up with volunteers to help publicize their brand across the country.
 JA tells the public what it is like to volunteer with this program and how rewarding it will be for anyone who does.
 This PSA Campaign consists of videos titled “Empowerment,” “A Changing World,” and “What Is Success?”

-THE CONNECTING KIDS TO COVERAGE NATIONAL CAMPAIGN, AN INITIATIVE OF THE U.S. DEPARTMENT OF HEALTH & HUMAN SERVICES’ CENTERS FOR MEDICARE & MEDICAID SERVICES (CMS), ISSUES PSA TO HELP ELIGIBLE CHILDREN OBTAIN HEALTH COVERAGE
+THE CONNECTING KIDS TO COVERAGE NATIONAL CAMPAIGN, AN INITIATIVE OF THE U.S. DEPARTMENT OF HEALTH & HUMAN SERVICES’ CENTERS FOR MEDICARE & MEDICAID SERVICES, ISSUES PSA TO HELP ELIGIBLE CHILDREN OBTAIN ACCESS TO VITAL BENEFITS LIKE IMMUNIZATIONS, CHECK-UPS AND MORE

 In 2016 alone, it is estimated that almost 1.7 million Americans will be diagnosed with cancer.
 One person alone can’t beat cancer, it takes a team.
 The Breakaway from Cancer non-profit partner organizations – Prevent Cancer Foundation, Cancer Support Community, Patient Advocate Foundation and National Coalition for Cancer Survivorship – collectively offer a broad range of support services to people affected by cancer, complementing those provided by a patient’s team of healthcare professionals.